Evaluation of Mean Platelet Volume in Children with HypertensionRead the full article

-International Journal of Hypertension publishes original research articles, review articles, and clinical studies related to hypertension, with a special focus on vascular biology, epidemiology, pediatric hypertension, and hypertensive nephropathy.
+International Journal of Hypertension publishes original research articles, and review articles related to hypertension, with a special focus on vascular biology, epidemiology, pediatric hypertension, and hypertensive nephropathy.

 Latest ArticlesMore articles

 Covariates of Knowledge, Attitude, Practice, and Burdens among the Caregivers of Hypertensive Patients